georgelovegrove/GeorgeWebsite/README.md

 - Add change password page
 - Integrate Babel into project
 - Add in dev and prod build scripts
+- Integrate Sass, Less or PostCSS to separate CSS file and reduce complexity

 ### Eventually TODOS